ArtemDerkach/zipCsvJson/README.md

 run the next command
 `$ node app.js <path to zip file> <path to output file>`
 `<path to zip file>` - is the path to archive
-`<path to output file>` - output file path and name, if no param is given save in curerrent folder as data.json
+`<path to output file>` - output file path and name, if no param is given, save in current folder as data.json

 ## examples